 Drs.
 Larry and Gary Kennedy and our team will ensure your procedure was successful and done with your comfort in mind at all times.
 You can also be confident you will be well informed about how to care for yourself at home.

-It is vital that a blood clot forms after a tooth extraction to stop the bleeding and start the healing process.
+It is vital that a blood clot forms after a tooth removal to stop the bleeding and start the healing process.
 To help stimulate clotting, you will bite 30-45 minutes on a gauze pad immediately after removal.
 If the bleeding continues, place another gauze pad and continue to bite for another 30 minutes.
 This may have to be done several times to stabilize the blood flow.
 It is important not to disturb or dislocate the clot after the blood clot is formed.